Finding Data: Data on Africa

 - Demographic and Health Surveys

 Used to evaluate population, health, and nutrition programs.
 Provides national and sub-national data on family planning, maternal and child health, child survival, HIV/AIDS/sexually transmitted infections (STIs), infectious diseases, reproductive health and nutrition.
 Microdata is available free of charge by request.
-To search for HIV and GPS datasets, use the Dataset Access tab.
 First check characteristics and sample sizes.
 See the model questionnaires.
 Data is available for: